NORACL: Neurogenesis for Oracle-free Resource-Adaptive Continual Learning: Theoretical Analysis

 \textbf{Corollary 1} (Plastic Learning of new Tasks through new Parameters)\\ Under the same setting, the minimization of the loss for a new task $t$ is achieved exclusively through newly instantiated hidden units.

 We provide the full proof in Appendix \cref{sec:appendix_binary_info_task}.
 At a high level, the argument proceeds by demonstrating that both \gls{noracl} growth triggers are activated by new random input patterns, triggering an expansion of the hidden layer with each new task $t$.
 This yields asymptotic linear growth of the hidden layer's size, $M^{(t)} \approx M^{(0)} + (1-\gamma) \cdot t$ where $\gamma$ is the \gls{ed} discount factor.
 Note that this linear growth of capacity offsets the inverse scaling of plasticity in \gls{ewc} on fixed-capacity networks.
 Given the linear increase in hidden layer size, we can decompose the gradient updates into contributions over old parameters (trained to solve all previous tasks $j < t$) and newly added parameters.
-This decomposition then yields Theorem 1 and Corollary 1's central claims: previously learnt parameters are preserved completely, demonstrating the stability of old task information, while new parameters entirely absorb the information required to solve the new task, demonstrating continued plasticity.
+This decomposition then yields Theorem 1 and Corollary 1's central claims: previously learnt parameters are preserved, demonstrating the stability of old task information, while new parameters entirely absorb the information required to solve the new task, demonstrating continued plasticity.

-In conclusion, this analysis on random pattern association highlights how \gls{noracl} resolves the stability-plasticity trade-off (at least when training an analytically tractable linear output layer) that plagues fixed-capacity networks without needing to resort to a task oracle.
+In conclusion, this analysis on random pattern association highlights how \gls{noracl} resolves the stability-plasticity trade-off that plagues fixed-capacity networks without needing to resort to a task oracle.
+In \cref{{appendix:theory_transfer}}, we show that these insights translate qualitatively, from our simplified but analytically tractable, case to deep and nonlinear MLPs trained on permuted MNIST.
 By expanding its own capacity in proportion to the task demands and the number of tasks, and then routing new information into highly plastic, unconstrained parameters, it avoids both catastrophic forgetting and power-law plasticity decay.